Dynamics-Based Algorithm-Level Privacy Preservation for Push-Sum Average Consensus: Experiments Validation

 Next, we consider the case of eavesdropping attacks.
 The parameter settings follow the above experiment.
-Let us choose agent $1$ to illustrate that the proposed algorithms are privacy-preserving against external eavesdropping attacks.
 To infer the value $x_{1}^{0}$, the external eavesdropper constructs some linear equations below based on its available information $\mathcal{I}_e$:

 where